Hellowlol/bw_plex/README.md

 ## Usage
-CPU/Memory usage can be rather high, so use a 64 bit python install.
-**Note:** This tool only works on your local network.
+**Note:** This tool only works on your local network and use a 64 bit python install.

 ```
 Usage: bw_plex